The Open Food Facts database is available under the Open Database License.

 Also, sending an HTTP header with your API call is a good way we can get in touch, should any issue arise.

-If you are unsure about anything, or have any question (there is no silly question), feel free to ask it on Slack :-)
+If you are unsure about anything, or have any question (there is no silly question), feel free to ask it on the #api channel on Slack :-)

 Android and iPhone mobile app